mlverse/torch/content/start/guess_the_correlation/index.markdown

      1
     [ CPUFloatType{1} ]

-Now, while `torch` contains all the core functionality, there is a whole ecosystem built -- and being built -- around it.
+Now, while `torch` contains all the core functionality, there is a whole ecosystem built around it.

 Notably, `torchvision` is essential to image-processing tasks.
 In this example, we don't use it much -- overtly, that is.
 It's used more prominently behind the scenes.
 Let's get it: